Improving Your Chances For A Successful Back Surgery

-- Muscles were cut through during surgery recover faster if they were healthier to start with.
+- Muscles cut through during surgery recover faster if they were healthier to start with.

 - Muscle control is easier to regain if it has done a certain pattern of activation before.
 It is like riding a bicycle.
-Say you are covering from a knee surgery.
-It is easier to pick up cycling again than trying to learn to do it for the first time and having to bear with the pain of recovering from surgery.
+Say you are recovering from a knee surgery.
+It is easier to pick up cycling again than trying to learn to do it for the first time and having to bear with the pain of recovery.
 It is just that much harder.

 - Stiff joints loosen before surgery are simply that much less stiff after surgery to start with.
 The same goes for joint flexibility.

-- Better joint proprioception before surgery is so much easier to learn without the hassle having to bear with the pain and stiffness immediately after surgery.
+- Better joint proprioception before surgery is so much easier to learn without the hassle having to bear with the pain and stiffness immediately after.

 This pre-habilitation also extend to almost all type of orthopedic surgery as such as knee or hip surgery2.